Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Only concentrations of major importance must be notified to the Commission for the Protection of Competition.
 For the purposes of the law, a concentration of undertakings is deemed to be of major importance and thus meet the jurisdictional thresholds if:

-- the aggregate turnover achieved by at least two of the undertakings (in relation to each undertaking) concerned exceeds €3.5 million;
+- the aggregate worldwide turnover achieved by at least two of the undertakings concerned (in relation to each undertaking and taking the groups to which they belong into account) exceeds €3.5 million;

 - at least two of the undertakings concerned achieve a turnover in Cyprus; and